STUDY JAPANESE ONLINE WITH NATIVES HERE

 The globalized world allows us to travel without leaving home: we can learn many details about countries and cultures from other corners of the world only with technology and the other resources we have at our disposal.

-Japanese culture is one of the most appreciated by Brazilians not only because of the large number of descendants of immigrants who live in our country, since immigration recently turned 113, as well as its richness and diversity.
-From cuisine to cinema and from literature to language, there are many aspects we can fall in love with.
+Japanese culture is one of the most appreciated by Brazilians, not only because of the large number of descendants of immigrants living in our country - immigration recently celebrated its 113th anniversary in Brazil - but also because of its richness and diversity.
+From cuisine to cinema and from literature to language, there are many aspects to fall in love with.

 If you want to immerse yourself in Japanese culture without leaving your home, check out some tips that will allow you to discover different aspects of the land of the rising sun: